agudpp/pentacle-submit/README.md

 ### Tags

+Please include another 1-3 tags after you have chosen your category tags

-Please choose up to 4 tags, if you believe a tag is missing or there is a need to add greater than 4, include it when creating the PR.
+If you believe a tag is missing or there is a need to add greater than 4, include it when creating the PR.

 ```
 aggregator